 Ubud was warm, friendly and peaceful.
 The seamless serenity and the breathtaking backdrop serves to be a perfect retreat for our mind, body and soul.

 Kuta is the total opposite.
 The lively streets are extremely brimming with tourists, bars and retail shops.
-Where strangers abound and surfers set off to sunset paradise.
+Where strangers and scammers abound and surfers set off to sunset paradise.